-The placement of the new 4-story, 300-bed residence hall at the edge of campus defines the edge between the developed campus landscape and surrounding natural habitat.
-In response, the building and landscape design were thoughtfully designed to preserve as much of the existing woodlands as possible and to extend the vocabulary of the natural habitat into the campus.
-Impacted woodlands were restored with native plantings and meadow improving the site’s ecological value and reducing the College’s long-term maintenance demands.
+The placement of a 4-story, 300-bed residence hall at the edge of campus defines the edge between the developed campus landscape and surrounding natural habitat.
+In response, the building and landscape design were thoughtfully designed to preserve as much of the existing woodlands as possible, and to extend the vocabulary of the natural habitat into the campus.
+Impacted woodlands were restored with native plantings and a meadow, thus improving the site’s ecological value and reducing the College’s long-term maintenance demands.

-Conceived as a social and recreation space, a mounded open lawn with a naturalistic arrangement of trees invites students to socialize, study, or simply find respite in the outdoors.
-A seat wall along the edge of the space facing the front porch of the new residence hall reinforces its identity as a people place.
+Conceived as a social and recreation space, a mounded open lawn with a naturalistic arrangement of trees invites students to socialize, study or simply find respite in the outdoors.
+A seat wall, along the edge of the space facing the front porch of the Wayback residence hall, reinforces its identity as a people place.